ohmdsp/ohmdsp.github.io/_posts/blog/2019-10-23-intuitive-derivations-for-dsp.md

 Let $$k = n-k$$ and rewrite as
 \$$ y[n] = \sum^{\infty}_{k=-\infty}x[n-k]h[k] $$

 which is the well-known convolution sum.
-We can now say that if we input a signal into an LTI system, the output is given by the convolution of the input with the system impulse response.
+We can now say that if we input a signal into an LTI system, the output is given by the convolution of the input with the system impulse response
 \$$ x[n] \rightarrow \boxed{LTI} \rightarrow y[n] $$

 where convolution can be written shorthand as
 \$$ y[n] = x[n] * h[n] $$

 This is really cool.
 All we have done so far is experiment with input signals made up of scaled and delayed unit impulses.
 What would happen if we used a complex exponential as the input?
-\$$ e^{j\omega n} \rightarrow \boxed{LTI} \rightarrow ? $$
+\$$ x[n] = e^{j\omega n}$$

 Recall again that the output of an LTI system due to an input x[n] is
 \$$ x[n] \rightarrow \boxed{LTI} \rightarrow y[n] = \sum^{\infty}_{k=-\infty}x[n-k]h[k]$$